 The board's decisions on strategic direction take the form of specific, measurable outcomes called "Ends".

-- Public Policy Environment - Public policy barriers are reduced to ensure members can practise as primary health care providers.
+- Public Policy Environment - Public policy barriers are reduced to ensure members can practice as primary health care providers.

 *as defined in BCHDA – Position statement Primary Health Care Release 1 (March 2010)